 Throughout year 4, we will cover all the spelling rules / patterns as set out in the National Curriculum.
-This will also include the year 3 & 4 Statutory Word List (copy on back.)
+This will also include the year 3 & 4 Statutory Word List (copied pm next side.)
 It is vital that these rules / patterns are learned and embedded so that children become successful spellers.